 Accounting for owner's equity with emphasis on corporate financial statements.
 Other topics include plant assets, intangible assets, current and long-term liabilities.
 (3 hrs.
 Lect.)
 Prerequisite: ACG-2003.
-Co requisites: ACG-2004L
+Corequisite: ACG-2004L

-ACG - 2004L Principles Of Accounting II Lab (1 credit)
+ACG - 2004L Principles of Accounting II Lab (1 credit)

-Provides the accounting student with support to achieve the objectives of ACG-2004.
+Provides the accounting student with support to achieve the objectives of ACG 2004.
 (2 hrs.
 Lab.)
-Co requisites: ACG-2004.
+Corequisite: ACG 2004.

-ACG - 2021 Introduction To Financial Accounting (3 credits)
+ACG - 2021 Introduction to Financial Accounting (3 credits)

 The objective of this course is to introduce students to accounting's sub-disciplines, financial and managerial accounting.
 It provides students with a basic understanding of the role of financial and managerial accounting information in the decisions of all stakeholders. (e.g., stockholders, banks, financial analysts, prospective stockholders, management and employees).
 This course provides students an understanding of (1) the nature of the accounting function, and (2) how the information in accounting reports are used by all stakeholders.
-(3 hr.
+(3 hrs.
 Lect.)